sayan1886/blockarraygroup/docs/README.md

 #### Advances in Trucking Operations

-While many have touted the arrival of autnomous driving vehicles, drones, and even electric tractors, most advances in trucking have been in *how* the distribution of goods happens in the supply chain.
-Cross Docking operations have given certain companies a competitive advantage when it comes to their operations, so much so that they have been able to drive sucess from it.
+While many have touted the arrival of autonomous driving vehicles, drones, and even electric tractors, most advances in trucking have been in *how* the distribution of goods happens in the supply chain.
+Cross Docking operations have given certain companies a competitive advantage when it comes to their operations, so much so that they have been able to drive success from it.

 *Distributor Cross Docking*: This is where a distributor consolidates inbound products from various vendors into a mulit-SKU pallet, which is delivered as soon as the last product is received.
 Computer distributors often source components and consolidate them into one shipment in merge-in-transit centers before delivering them to the customer, and rarely have the same vendor for all the products.
 Think of a Desktop tower, a monitor, a keyboard, and mouse that are combined into one package at a cross-dock for delivery to the customer as a single package.

 *Retail cross-docking*: This involves the consolidation of shipments from different shippers and vendors to be sorted onto outbound trucks for different stores.
-WalMart pioneered this system in the 1980s to gain a competitive advantage against competitors such as Sears or Kmart.
+Walmart pioneered this system in the 1980s to gain a competitive advantage against competitors such as Sears or Kmart.

 #### Electronic Logging Device Mandate